hwdsl2/docker-ipsec-vpn-server/README.md

 For servers with an external firewall (e.g. [EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html)/[GCE](https://cloud.google.com/vpc/docs/firewalls)), open UDP ports 500 and 4500 for the VPN.
 Aliyun users, see [#433](https://github.com/hwdsl2/setup-ipsec-vpn/issues/433).

-Before editing any VPN config files, you must first [start a Bash session](https://github.com/hwdsl2/docker-ipsec-vpn-server#bash-shell-inside-container) in the running container.
+If you need to edit VPN config files, you must first [start a Bash session](https://github.com/hwdsl2/docker-ipsec-vpn-server#bash-shell-inside-container) in the running container.

-If you wish to add, edit or remove VPN user accounts, see [Manage VPN Users](https://github.com/hwdsl2/setup-ipsec-vpn/blob/master/docs/manage-users.md). **Important:** After editing the VPN config files, you must also comment out the relevant sections in `/opt/src/run.sh`, to avoid losing your changes on container restart.
+If you wish to add, edit or remove VPN user accounts, first update your `env` file, then re-create the Docker container using instructions from the "Update Docker image" section below.

 Clients are set to use [Google Public DNS](https://developers.google.com/speed/public-dns/) when the VPN is active.
 If another DNS provider is preferred, [read below](https://github.com/hwdsl2/docker-ipsec-vpn-server#use-alternative-dns-servers).